bodrick/awesome/README.md

 *   [cmderdev/cmder](https://github.com/cmderdev/cmder) - Lovely console emulator package for Windows
 *   [Disassembler0/Win10-Initial-Setup-Script](https://github.com/Disassembler0/Win10-Initial-Setup-Script) - PowerShell script for automation of routine tasks done after fresh installations of Windows 10 / Server 2016 / Server 2019
 *   [madbomb122/BlackViperScript](https://github.com/madbomb122/BlackViperScript) - Sets Win 10 Services based on Black Viper's Service Configurations
 *   [Snow-Shell/servicenow-powershell](https://github.com/Snow-Shell/servicenow-powershell) - PowerShell module to automate ServiceNow service and asset management.
-This module can be used standalone, with Azure Automation, or Docker.
+This module can be used standalone or with Docker.
 *   [giMini/PowerMemory](https://github.com/giMini/PowerMemory) - Exploit the credentials present in files and memory
 *   [dataplat/dbatools](https://github.com/dataplat/dbatools) - 🚀 SQL Server automation and instance migrations have never been safer, faster or freer
 *   [SQLDBAWithABeard/DBA-Database](https://github.com/SQLDBAWithABeard/DBA-Database) - This repo contains the scripts to create and populate the DBA Database to automatically gather information about your estate